ecosensors/Paperless-Raspberry-Pi5/README.md

 docker compose exec webserver document_importer ../export/export-2026-01-20.zip
 ```

-If I need to restore more several files, I would prefer to reinstall my Raspberry following the steps above (30mn) and import all of my files with the following command.
+If I need to restore a lot of files, I would prefer to reinstall my Raspberry following the steps above (20-30mn) and import all of my files with the following command.
 Opt to you.

 I tried and it works fine!